pink-gorilla/reval/README.md

 - Open the repo in your preferred ide.
 Connect to nrepl on port 8000.
 - demo/demo/scratchpad.clj or Eval demo/demo/notebook.clj

+## scratchpad
+- you can send vizualisations of your clj expressions to the scratchpad
+- `->scratchpad` sends the vizualisation to the browser.

 ## Use it in your project
 - add a dependency to pinkgorilla/goldlyb.
 - create a goldly config similar to `demo/goldly-reval.edn`